Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 The Industrial Data Platform architecture covers the following functionalities:
 - the **Data Ingestion and Brokering**: the Industrial Data Platform is able to receive data from the physical world (Physical - Virtual Twinning), as well as to send commands to digital twins (Virtual - Physical Twinning).
 Meanwhile, the current state of the digital twin is made available to users thanks to the brokering function.
-- the **Data Processing**: *transformation and mapping* techniques are applied to raw data, allowing users to standardize raw sensor data from etherogeneous sources to *Smart Data Models*.
+- the **Data Processing**: *transformation and mapping* techniques are applied to raw data, allowing users to work on raw sensor data from etherogeneous sources to build Standardized Data Models.
-- The **Data Persistence**: whenever necessary, the Industrial Data Platform is designed to persist historical data, in particular when time-series data are involved in fast-changing digital twin.
+- The **Data Persistence**: whenever necessary, the Industrial Data Platform is designed to persist historical data, in particular when time-series data are involved in fast-changing digital twins.
-- The use of **Smart Data Models and Vocabularies**: finally, the Industrial Data Platform operators are provided with a comprehensive range of standardized data models and metadata vocabularies.
+- The **Data Models and Vocabularies**: finally, the Industrial Data Platform operators are provided with a comprehensive range of standardized data models and metadata vocabularies thanks to the *FIWARE Smart Data Models* initiative.
 This crucial provision enables the facilitation of seamless communication within an Industrial Data Space environment.

 In this section it is provided a focused overview on the centralized IDP technological stack, explaining how each component fits with the other to implement the desided functionalities.